-You live in New England.
+New England.
 Maybe a bougie corner of Maryland.
+Football Mom

 You can most often be found in a hoodie emblazoned with the team mascot.
 There are at least one or two seasons where you are far more into the team than your kid is.
 You and the soccer moms are natural allies or bitter enemies: there is no in-between.